Gerg/bleh/README.md

 ## Installing

 See releases tab.
-Not cross-platform (yet?).
+Built for OSX and Linux.

 ## Usage